A Split-Second: History

-Their 1990 album, Kiss of Fury, featured the track "The Parallax View", which peaked at #19 on the Billboard US dance club charts in 1991.
+Their 1990 album, Kiss of Fury, featured the track "The Parallax View", which peaked at number 19 on the Billboard US dance club charts in 1991.
 Kiss of Fury saw the band moving towards more of a guitar-based sound, something that Ickx attributed to some of the material originally having been intended for his own solo album.
 For this release, the band continued with Antler-Subway in Europe, but left Wax Trax! for Caroline Records in the US.
-The band embarked on a second, 24 date US tour in 1990, joined by Nico Mansy on keyboards).
-Meanwhile, "Flesh" peaked in the UK Singles Chart at #68 in December 1991.
+The band embarked on a second, 24 date US tour in 1990, and Peter Bonne was replaced for this tour by Nico Mansy on keyboards.
+Meanwhile, "Flesh" peaked in the UK Singles Chart at number 68 in December 1991.

-In 1991, Bonne became involved in a side project, Wasteland, which soon became more important for him than A Split-Second.
-Notwistanding this, he released, under the name A-Split Second, the remix album "Flesh & Fire - 1991 Remixes" without the presence of Icks (the real founding member of the band).

-In late 1993 the Icks & Chayell released one more album Vengeance C.O.D. and, after a Swedish Tour in early 1994 the duo split.
-Ickx decided to continue alone under the name A-Split Second and joined Gitane Demone in her electronic project Demonix.

-In March 1995 A Split Second/Marc Icks released the album "Megabite" and the tour saw Icks performing live with guitarist Fedzjean Venvelt and old keyboard-player Philip Vargod.

-After this tour and new Demonix remixes (released only in 2000), Icks announces his retirement from the music scenes in 1997.

-The band returned to the live scene in 2001.
+In March 1995 album "Megabite" was released.

 In 2012, the band headlined the Belgian Bodybeats festival and re-released their first demo on vinyl.

 Influence and legacy

 A Split-Second's debut single "Flesh" is credited with starting the new beat genre.
 Although there is some variance in recalling who did what and why, the idea is that DJs began the style by spinning EBM records at a slower tempo to create a new sound.
-One such perspective: "Fat Ronnie's inspiration snowballed when Marc Grouls and a handful of other DJs were listening to "Flesh", the latest 12" from Belgian electronic band A Split Second in Antwerp's USA Import record store.
+One such perspective: "Fat Ronnie's inspiration snowballed when Marc Grouls and a handful of other DJs were listening to 'Flesh', the latest 12" from Belgian electronic band A Split Second in Antwerp's USA Import record store.
 By slowing the pitch control down to a lurching 33 (33+8), Marc transformed the track from pleasant Euro-Industrialism to the melodramatic, pomp-laden epic that's been firing London warehouses all summer."

 In 2002, Perfecto Records released a progressive trance remix of "Flesh", produced by Paul Oakenfold.